tide-foundation/keylessh-m2/bridges/punchd-bridge/docs/ARCHITECTURE.md

 - Requests to localhost targeting `/realms/*` or `/resources/*` are rewritten to same-origin (catches TideCloak SDK requests that use internal URLs)
 - Non-same-origin requests are ignored
 - Gateway-internal paths (`/js/`, `/auth/`, `/login`, `/webrtc-config`, `/_idp/`, `/realms/`, `/resources/`, `/portal`, `/health`) skip DataChannel and go through relay
+- **DC readiness gate:** The SW only intercepts requests from clients that have signaled `dc_ready` (tracked in a `dcClients` set).
+If the requesting client has no active DataChannel, the SW does not call `event.respondWith()` — the browser handles the request natively with proper cookie handling and caching.
+This prevents stale data when navigating back before the DataChannel reconnects.
 - Sub-resource requests without a `/__b/` prefix get the prefix prepended from the requesting page's URL
-- If the requesting client has signaled `dc_ready`, the request goes through the DataChannel
 - DataChannel requests time out after 10 seconds, falling back to relay
 - The page-side DataChannel handler times out after 15 seconds, also falling back to relay